 In many ways, Tigridia is quite resilient.
 It can tolerate heat and humidity, full or partial sun, and a gamut of soil pH conditions.
 The bulbs cannot, however, survive in wet soil or freezing temperatures.

-Tigridia, also referred to as tiger flower, peacock flower and jockey’s cap lily, is native to warmer latitudes like Mexico, Guatemala, San Salvador and Honduras.
-This means the bulbs need to be protected from
+Tigridia, also referred to as tiger flower, peacock flower, and jockey’s cap lily, is native to warmer latitudes like Mexico, Guatemala, San Salvador, and Honduras.
+This means the bulbs need to be protected from cold temperatures.
+Once the ground has frozen, so has the bulb and then it’s adios Tigridia.

 So, how do you go about winterizing tiger flowers?
 Tiger flowers don’t do well in winter, which means fall is the time to dig up tiger flower bulbs.